thingsboard/thingsboard.github.io/docs/reference/coap-api.md

 ## Key-value format

-By default, Thingsboard supports key-value content in JSON.
+By default, ThingsBoard supports key-value content in JSON.
 Key is always a string, while value can be either string, boolean, double or long.
 Using custom binary format or some serialization framework is also possible.
 See [protocol customization](#protocol-customization) for more details.
 For example: